 No. Data storage is handled by the Internet Computer's built-in persistence model.
 There is no external database layer.
 For most app use cases this is seamless — you describe what data you want to store and the AI handles the implementation.

-Can I call the OpenAI API from my app?
+Can I add OpenAI or chatbot features to my app?

 What if I need a technology that's not on the list?